Gridiffin/pcds2030db_fork/testing_guide.md

    - Load programs dynamically when a period is selected
    - Filter programs by sector after period selection
    - Maintain proper select/deselect functionality
+   - Allow custom ordering of programs in reports
+   - Provide automatic and manual ordering capabilities

 ## Testing Steps